 This part of the documentation covers all the interfaces of Pyjnius.

-Base for reflecting a Java class.
+Base for reflecting a Java class, allowing access to that Java class from Python.
 The idea is to subclass this JavaClass, add few JavaMethod, JavaStaticMethod, JavaField, JavaStaticField, and you’re done.

 You need to define at minimum the __javaclass__ attribute, and set the __metaclass__ to MetaJavaClass.